Weekly vaccination rates across the Concho Valley

 SAN ANGELO, Texas — The latest vaccination numbers for this week, continues to show the increase in vaccinations across the Concho Valley.
-Only two zip codes are above the 50% threshold.
+The Concho Valley now features four zip codes with over 50% vaccination, and one in McCulloch County is above 60% with a vaccination rate of 60.98%.

 The United States currently has three vaccines approved for use; Pfizer, Moderna, and Johnson & Johnson.
 The Johnson & Johnson is the only single dose to be considered fully vaccinated, while the other two require an additional second dose until vaccination is considered complete.